Assessing the Business Process Modeling Competences of Large Language Models: Discussion

 The experiments are also affected by several limitations.
-In general, the comparatively low number of available text-BPMN pairs of only 105 samples limits the generalizability of the results.
+In general, the comparatively low number of available text-BPMN model pairs of only 105 samples limits the generalizability of the results.
 Similarly, the comparison with human experts is based on only nine different textual descriptions and 45 samples in total, limiting its significance.
 Therefore, one should interpret the results with these limitations in mind.
-The temperature, potentially affecting the quality of the generated BPMN, was also fixed to $0.1$.
-Although initial experiments with other values did not result in better scores (neither lower temperature nor higher), the parameter has an effect on the quality of the generated BPMNs.
+The temperature, potentially affecting the quality of the generated BPMN model, was also fixed to $0.1$.
+Although initial experiments with other values did not result in better scores (neither lower temperature nor higher), the parameter has an effect on the quality of the generated BPMN models.
 Further research is required to determine the effect of this parameter.
-Due to the high token count of BPMN-XML files, the input given to the LLMs might be exceeded for some LLMs, resulting in unpredictable results.
-Especially when the refinement loop is triggered, where the input to the LLM also contains to currently faulty BPMN-XML, this quickly happens.
+Due to the high token count of BPMN XML files, the input given to the LLMs might be exceeded for some LLMs, resulting in unpredictable results.
+This is especially relevant for cases when the refinement loop is triggered, where the input to the LLM also contains the currently faulty BPMN XML file.
 Also, a comparison to commercial LLMs like those from OpenAI or Google is missing.
-Finally, a human interpretation of the generated BPMNs by the LLMs is missing.
-For now, the BPMNs are automatically inspected.
+Finally, a human interpretation of the generated BPMN models by the LLMs is missing.
+For now, the BPMN models are automatically inspected.
 However, since they are intended to be used by humans, a human judgment of the result is essential and might change the overall interpretation of the results.